lolostt/coPinger/README.md

 This script will read HOSTS_FILE and ping machines to them.
 It will generate a REPORT_FILE.

 ## Prerequisites
- - Python3-capable system.
-Tested on macOS 10.15.
+ - Python3-capable system, minimum version: Python 3.3.
+Tested on macOS 13 running Python 3.12.
  - [ping](https://en.wikipedia.org/wiki/Ping_(networking_utility)) utility avaiable from PATH.

 ### Installing